matti1212/VisionAndCognitiveSystemsExam/README.md

 4. **df_fp_datasets_preparationForClassifier.ipynb**: Notebooks used to preprocess the *Fashion Product Images* and *DeepFashion* datasets for the classifier: here, data has been cleaned, items detected, features cleaned and merged.
 Final statistics and train - validation splitting are also included;

 5. [Classifier dataset](https://drive.google.com/file/d/1OldmzrcJGpiLtt9oM2yNXNh9PaoWNQSa/view?usp=sharing): link to the folder containing the prepared datasets used to train and validate the Classifier.
-The huge size of the folder don't let the upload here;
+The huge size of the folder don't let the upload here, make sure of downloading and unzipping its content in the main directory where the repository has been cloned;

 6. **Resnet101_selfsup_SimCLR.ipynb**: Training of the backbone for the classifier.
 The loss curve is saved in the folder *Resnet101_selfsup_SimCLR*, while the final weights for ResNet101 architecture can be found in *model_selfSup_resnet101_hidden512_nogreyAugment.pth*.
 A visualization of the similarity of item is also included;

 7. **Classifier_matcher.ipynb**: Notebook used to train the Classifier and to evaluate the matcher.
 Some images are displayed to show the retrieved matches using cosine similarity;

-8. **Classifier_weightsAndConfusionMatrices**: folder containing the fnal weights for the whole architecture and the confusion matrices computed on the validation set.
+8. [Classifier_weightsAndConfusionMatrices](https://drive.google.com/file/d/1A6RhYCJP1ouUB8tJjxOKFP9s80GKf3of/view?usp=sharing): folder containing the final weights for the whole architecture and the confusion matrices computed on the validation set.
+It has been loaded separately due to its size.